Autocatalytic Chemical Reaction Networks

 Are you ready to contribute to world-class research?

 Projects run through UNSW include interdisciplinary, local and international collaborations.
-Below is a summary of projects focused on autocatalytic and related prebiotic reactions headed by the Fahrenbach and Wang groups.
+Below is a summary of projects focused on autocatalytic and related prebiotic reactions headed by the Fahrenbach, opens in a new window and Wang, opens in a new window groups.

 Current Projects